Now taking signups for our 2023 program!

 Is it every week?

-Yes, by joining you are committing to picking up your CSA share every week except for our one week break on August 3rd.
-We send an email reminder every Wednesday morning, and shares generally cannot be reclaimed if you forget to pick up.
+Yes, by joining you are committing to picking up your CSA share every week except for our one week break on August 2nd.
+We send an email reminder every Tuesday and shares generally can be reclaimed if you forget to pick up but notify us immediately.
 Please understand that CSA share is harvested the morning of pickup and will spoil if not claimed, therefore, we ask you to give advance notice if you are unable to claim it that week.
 If you forget to cancel one week, it is a great opportunity to invite a friend to try eating local produce by picking up your share in your place!

 What is in the share?